emilydowgialo/Spent/README.md

 - Google Maps API
 - Shippo API

-Spent is a Flask app built on a Flask server with a PostgreSQL database, with SQLAlchemy as the ORM used to interact with this database.
-The front end templating uses Jinja.
-HTML was built using Bootstrap.
-The Javascript uses JQuery and AJAX to interact with the backend so everything updates in real time.
-The graphs displaying total and average amount spent are rendered using Chart.js, a free Javascript charting library.
-The map is built using the Google Maps API, which interacts with the Shippo package tracking API.
+Spent is an app built on a Flask server with a PostgreSQL database.
+SQLAlchemy as the ORM used to interact with this database.
+The front end templating uses Jinja and the HTML was built using Bootstrap.
+The Javascript uses JQuery and AJAX to interact with the backend.
+The graphs are rendered using Chart.js, a free Javascript charting library.
+The map is built using the Google Maps API, which works in tandem with the Shippo package tracking API.

-## How To Use Spent
+## Features

 ![alt text](https://github.com/emilydowgialo/Spent/blob/master/static/spent-login-screenshot.png "Spent Login")